Priyanshu-Dholu/Granthi/README.md

 Granthi is a Django based Webapp for feedback management of Police Stations. <br>
-This is basically an enhanced version of '[Mantavya](https://github.com/Nisheet-Patel/Mantavya)' project which we created as team during SSIP Hackation - 2022.
+This is basically an enhanced version of '[Mantavya](https://github.com/Nisheet-Patel/Mantavya)' project which we created as team during SSIP Hackathon - 2022.

 ### How this differs from original?